CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Understanding the computer 💻

 Modern computers are highly complex devices.
-It would be too difficult to summarise all the components that make up a modern computer.
+It would be too difficult to list all the components that make up a modern computer.
 Instead, we can form a useful abstraction to make sense of what a computer is and what it does.
 An **abstraction** is a simplification that we use to focus on certain key aspects of a particular thing.
 In other words, we can form an **abstraction** of a computer that can give us some limited understanding of it.
 At the same time, we don't need to delve into the complex inner workings of the computer itself.
 So we begin with the following abstraction:

 :::note